StrangerDeer/dungeon-crawl/README.md

 2. Run Duckie's Adventure.exe

-  If you have IntelJ, you can run the application from the IDE as well.
+  If you have IntelliJ, you can run the application from the IDE as well.

   **If you notice something wrong, please report it.**
    - makelnotw69@gmail.com